orionzhou/demo/run_maize.md

 ## This tutorial covers how to run the [maize python library](https://github.com/orionzhou/maize) on MSI

-It is recommended that [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-conda) is installed to handle all dependencies.
+It is recommended that [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-conda) being installed to handle all dependencies.

 Pre-requisites can then be installed using `conda install`:

     conda install biopython numpy pysam pyfaidx

-If you plan to run the python scripts on MSI, you simply need to add these lines to your `~/.bashrc` file:
+If you plan to run the python scripts on MSI, simply add these lines to your `~/.bashrc` file:

     export maize=/home/springer/zhoux379/git/maize

     for subdir in algorithms apps compara formats projects utils variation test do
-        if [ -d $maize/$pname ]; then
+        if [ -d $maize/$subdir ]; then
             export PATH=$maize/$subdir:$PATH
         fi
     done